Jayden Lawson

 Northfork Canadian Bison Ranch

 Northfork is a Canadian company based out of Quebec.
-They have a wide variety of elk products, including roasts, steaks, and elk burgers.
+They have a wide variety of elk products, including roasts, elk steaks, and elk burgers.

-All of the elk at Northfork eat only natural forage or supplements from 100% plant-based sources.
+All the Northfork elk eat only natural forage or supplements from 100% plant-based sources.
 They are never given animal byproducts.
-The company does not use any hormones or antibiotics in their animals.

 You can order online, and they will send the meat to homes and offices throughout North America.